YeDeheng/bitgpu/README.md

-BitGPU is implemented in Ubuntu 14.04.
 BitGPU is released under the GNU General Public License (GPL).

 #### Prerequisites
 To use the code, please install and configure:
 - [Nvidia CUDA-7.5](https://developer.nvidia.com/cuda-downloads).
-Our code works with CUDA version 7.5.
-We have not tested other versions.
+Our code works has been confirmed to work with CUDA version 7.5 and tested on NVIDIA K20 GPU.
 - A modified version of [Gappa++](https://github.com/YeDeheng/gappa), a tool for verifying numerical properties.
+Strictly speaking, you do not need this, but if you want to confirm correctness of our bounds, you can try the tool.
+We have modified Gappa to support exp and log operations that should work for most cases but do not provide certificates of correctness for those operators.
 - [Adaptive simulated annealing (ASA)](https://www.ingber.com/#ASA).
-We have packaged ASA in our tool release.
+We have already packaged ASA in our tool release, so you do not need to download/configure it.
+In any case, we have modified ASA to suit our needs.

 #### User Guide
 1. Compile the GPU code and ASA (adaptive simulated annealing) code: